Plants, plant parts, fruit, vegetables, flowers and seed

 - Bananas, coconuts, dates, pineapples and durians from all non-EU States.

 - Plants (including plants for planting), plant parts, fruit, vegetables, flowers or seed from Switzerland, Liechtenstein and Northern Island.

 Plants for planting (including seed) from non-EU States other than the aforementioned always require a phytosanitary certificate .

-- Other plants (not for planting), plant parts, fruit, vegetables or flowers from non-EU States other than the aforementioned always require a phytosanitary certificate, but are not subject to official controls provided they are carried for personal requirements or own use.
+Other plants, plant parts, fruit, vegetables or flowers from non-EU States other than the aforementioned always require a phytosanitary certificate and are also always subject to official controls.